Don’t get caught: Fraud is everyone’s business | CFIB

 Inside job: occupational fraud

-Internal fraud is also known as occupational fraud, workplace fraud, and employee fraud can encompass a range of activities from outright theft, falsifying accounts, to even abusing flexible working hours.
+Internal fraud, also known as occupational fraud, workplace fraud, and employee fraud, encompasses a range of activities from outright theft, to falsifying accounts, even abusing flexible working hours.
 Internal fraud can lead to financial losses, damage to a business’ reputation, and create legal implications, not to mention the impact it can have on morale in the workplace.

 HR Fraud